own3d/docs/docs/docs/extensions/extension-helper.md

 2. Add the extension helper script to your extension

-> This script must be added as the first script before any other scripts to pass the review.
+> This script MUST be added as the first script before any other scripts to pass the review.

 ```html

 <script src="https://extension-files.ext-own3d.tv/latest/own3d-ext.js"></script>
 ```

 3. Use the extension helper

 ```vue

 <script>
   console.log(`Running ${OWN3D.ext.version} on ${OWN3D.ext.environment}`)